essentialkaos/scratch/README.md

 ### Installation

 > [!IMPORTANT]
-> Before the first run you have to create a directory for your tempaltes.
+> Before the first run you have to create a directory for your templates.
 By default, all templates must be stored in the `~/.config/scratch` directory.

 #### From sources